 Hi There!
 Welcome to the Tailored Spoon!
 I am Karen, the Mom, cook, photographer, recipe taster, experimenter, and all-around Wonder Woman for the blog.
-I live in California with my IT Husband (no he is not the technical end of this blog) and two boys: one with special needs 15 & the other who is trying to figure his life out at 19.
+I live in California with my IT Husband (no he is not the technical end of this blog) and two boys: one with special needs 15 & the other who is trying to figure his life out at 20.
 Joining the family last October is our Tuxedo cat, Anna.
-Since our youngest son has Autism the battle with eating and diet has been has been a challenge right from the start.
-I don’t I will ever stop hearing about stringy cheese.
+Since our youngest son has Autism the battle with eating and diet has been a challenge right from the start.
+I don’t think I will ever stop hearing about stringy cheese.
 It’s a texture thing.
 We try to keep him from eating Chicken Nuggets every meal!
 I also have interesting family roots from New England and I married into a Filipino family.
 I graduated college from with a degree Interior Design, but cooking and tinkering with recipes is much more fulfilling.
 It’s really all about the science of cooking and how I can prepare it for your palate.

 My wish for years (okay a few decades) has been to write a cookbook, to have a gourmet kitchen and own every kitchen gadget known to man.
 The Genie has not emerged from the bottle yet and granted me those three wishes.
 Back when I was a teen I vividly remember attending cooking classes through our local electrical company and cooking with my Granny.
 Little did I know it that years later it would have such an impact on me.

 Baking is therapy, breakfast is my favorite meal and I could eat desserts for breakfast.
 I am probably addicted to cheesecake.
-I enjoy Mexican, Asian and Food from New England especially.
+I enjoy Mexican, Asian, and Food from New England especially.
 I love fried clams, Fish Tacos, learning about Wine, Beer, where our food comes from and the science behind it.
 Also if I can’t find it on a grocery shelf I am determined to create it.

 I love photography, especially food photography, but I also love a good nature or landscape!
 It allows me to be very creative.
 I love all things art related: painting, drawing, and being a bit DIY!
-I am one of those individuals who prefers most everything visual, but I love a good story.
+I am one of those individuals who prefer most everything visual, but I love a good story.

 I am blind in one eye due to a childhood accident at 5 years of age, but I function just fine seeing out of only one.
 It has no effect on my daily activities!
 I have lived this way for 45 years, so no biggie.
 And you can do the math for my age. (wink, wink, nudge, nudge.)